depsterr/suckless-forks/dwm-6.2/README.md

 * autorestart

-* autorun (modified to be able to launch X dependant applications, such as sxhkd)
+* autorun (modified to be able to launch X dependant applications, such as sxhkd and custom script location)

 * awsomebar